Shmael13/ML_Projects/Unsupervised_Learning/README.md

 - **K_Means_Clustering** – Custom implementation of K-Means
 - **PCA** – Demonstration of  Principal Component Analysis on Penguins dataset
-- **SVD/** – Demonstration of Singular Value Decomposition for image compression
+- **SVD** – Demonstration of Singular Value Decomposition for image compression